TomasCardozo/note-demo/README.md

-# Full Stack Implementation Exercise - Note Application
+# Notes App – Personal Demo Repository

-This repository contains a full-stack Notes application built as part of a technical exercise.
+This repository contains a **personal clone** of the Notes application developed for the **Ensolvers Full Stack Implementation Exercise**.

+**Important note**
+The official evaluation repository is owned by Ensolvers.
+This repository exists only as a **personal demo copy**, intended to show that the application is **deployment-ready**, even though it has not been deployed yet.

 ---